Category

 Bar Chart: Factor scores for "Physical/Health Anxiety" derived from factor analysis of seniors' daily concerns.

-or above are defined as "seniors concerned about their physical health," while those below the average are defined as "seniors not concerned."
+or above are defined as "seniors experiencing physical health anxiety," while those below the average are defined as "seniors not experiencing such anxiety."

 .